patternize/patternize.io/docs/DataStructures/Basic/BinaryTree/BSTOperations.md

 // }

 const lookup = (node, target) => {
-    if (node === null) return null; //return null when we have exhausted the binary search tree and have not found a node with the target value. if (node.value === target) {
+    /* return null when we have exhausted the binary search tree and have not found a node with the target value */ if (node === null) return null;
+    if (node.value === target) {
         return node;
     } else if (node.value < target) {